mustafaylmaz/invoicer-React/README.md

+# invoicer-React
-this project not finished yet, updating.
+# This project not finished yet, updating.

 In the project directory, you can run: